 |Global Development Studies|

 There are plenty of opportunities to study abroad during your undergraduate studies with Queen's Arts and Science.
-You can spend a term or year at our Castle in England, go on an international exchange with one of our 85 partner universities worldwide, participate in a departmental study abroad program or pursue our International Studies Certificate.
+You can go on an international exchange with one of our 85 partner universities worldwide, participate in a departmental study abroad program or pursue our International Studies Certificate.

 What Our Students Say